zjustus/CSV-to-CSV-converter-tool/README.md

 # Elvanto to SNF Import Tool
 This tool converts exported Elvanto Batches into an Shelby Next Financials compatible import file

-# TODO
-- finish convert function, line 84
-- finish math function, line 89
-- perhaps add inputDataType properties to the column structure def objects
-    - also update the class to actually use the new property
-- Update Example Json to show transformations

 # Application flow
 ## Basic usage
 - on launch, if the tool does not find a JSON file containing definitions for SNF the tool will create a basic template file and close with a warning prompting you to update this file